 There are several In-App formats you can use in an In-App message:

 Fullscreen: Fullscreen In-App themes can contain text (header, title, body), an image, up to two buttons and a close button.
 Use the fullscreen format for all your important messages that deserve to interrupt the navigation (supported from Batch SDK 1.10).

 Banner: Banners can be displayed on the top or the bottom of the screen.
-They can be attached to the borders to the device or not.
+They can be attached to the borders of the device or not.
 Banners can contain text (title, body), up to two buttons, a close button and an auto-dismiss timer (10 second by default, no modifiable).
 Use banners to suggest optional actions and avoid bothering them when they are making important actions (supported from Batch SDK 1.11).

 Modal: The modal format will always be displayed in the center of the screen.
 You can add an image, disable text fields, buttons and change their color.
-You can also set a 10 second timer to autodismiss the In-App message (supported from Batch SDK 1.14).
+You can also set a 10-second timer to autodismiss the In-App message (supported from Batch SDK 1.14).

-Image: Displays a full screen image or a modal with a close button or an auto-close timer.
+Image: Displays a full-screen image or a modal with a close button or an auto-close timer.
 Editing an image theme is straightforward: Choose the format Batch will use to display your image (fullscreen or modal), the background color displayed behind the image and turn on/off the auto-dismiss option for your theme (supported from Batch SDK 1.14).

-A theme is a customised version of an In-App format you saved on the dashboard.
+A theme is a customized version of an In-App format you saved on the dashboard.
 You can create as many themes as you want to manage all the use cases you have in mind (e.g. dark banner with one button, light banner with buttons and a 10 seconds auto-close option, etc).

 Understanding In-App Campaigns

 Now you have created your first theme, you need to create an In-App campaign to display it with a message in your app.
 An In-App campaign always contains: